 Washington has been divided up into regions and then by smaller areas of county of parts of counties.
 Scroll down to read the summary of the input we have received on each area of the state.
 These ideas will be considered when we are putting together our mapping solutions.
 Remember that a good map is balance between all needs for representation.
 Our goal is maps that maximize the number of people that feel like they can elect who they want to represent them.

-REVIEW NEEDED: Please review the comments below and send any input to Alison McCaffree at email@example.com.
+Please send any input to Alison McCaffree at firstname.lastname@example.org.

 Olympic Peninsula / Kitsap Co